javimata/imgoptim/readme.md

 -o, --folder <folder>: Output folder for the optimized images.
 Default: optimized_images.

---preserve-format: Mantiene el formato original de cada imagen cuando no se especifica otro formato.
+--preserve-format: Keeps the original format of each image when no other format is specified.

 --show-table: Displays the results table at the end of the process.
 Default: false.